wemake-services/meta/_rsdp/access-to-the-project.md

 So, why don't we hide our work?

 Because it does not make sense.
-Why should we hide something that would be public at some point of time anyway?
+Why should we hide something that would be public at some point in time anyway?
 Why should we just delay the possible problems instead of fixing them in the beginning?